tlvlp/iot-unit-service/README.md

 - ${UNIT_SERVICE_API_INCOMING_MESSAGE_URL}

 #### Fields:
-Takes a Message object in the RequestBody but the mandatory fields are:
+RequestBody:
 - **topic**: String containing the targeted MQTT topic
 - **payload**: Map<String, String> of the payload to be sent to the subscribers of the topic
-- all the other fields from the Message object are ignored.
+NOTE: Honoring the contents of the payload is the responsibility of the MCUs.

 ```
 {
-    "topic": "/units/my_test_unitID/control",
+    "topic": "/global/status",
     "payload":
         {
             "first": "value",